alexrvandam/DINOSAR_v2/README.md

 ## Acknowledgements

 DINOSAR v2 was developed at the **Museum für Naturkunde Berlin** within the Centre for Integrative Biodiversity Discovery.
-Development was supported by the MfN Innovation Fund and the TECTAX PhD programme.
-We thank Dr. Francisco Hita Garcia for taxonomic expertise on hyperdiverse ant genera and for providing training datasets for *Tetramorium* and related genera.
+I thank Dr. Francisco Hita Garcia for taxonomic expertise on hyperdiverse ant genera and for providing training datasets for *Tetramorium* and related genera.

 The DINOv3 backbone is provided by Meta AI Research ([Oquab et al. 2023](https://arxiv.org/abs/2304.07193)).